Home | Trip Inspiration | Trail to Pub

 Jockey Cap to Saco River Brewery

-Start with a quick—but worthwhile—hike up to Jockey Cap Rock.
-This 15-minute amble through the trees first passes a tiny cave, ending just .2 miles farther at a massive granite rock which was deposited in the valley by a glacier thousands of years ago, and over time the forest grew up around it.
+Start with a quick hike up to Jockey Cap Rock.
+This 15-minute amble through the trees first passes a tiny cave, ending just .2 miles farther at a massive granite rock.
+Deposited in the valley by a glacier thousands of years ago, over time, the forest grew up around it.
 Once the site of Maine’s first ski hill, people now climb Jockey Cap for its 360-degree views of Fryeburg and the White Mountains.
 Identify the distant peaks with a panoramic landscape compass that sits atop a stone monument on the rock.

 Grafton Notch State Park to Sunday River Brewing